jwvdiermen/grunt-include-source/README.md

 #### options.templates
 Type: `Object`

-The templates for sources included in `html`, `scss`, `less` files.
+The templates for sources included in `html`, `haml`, `scss`, `less` files.
 Definition of single template overrides its default equivalent only.

 Example:
 ```js